arcana-engine/goods/README.md

 ## Features

-All out-of-the-box functionality exept core traits and types can be enabled with features.
+All out-of-the-box functionality exept core traits and types must be enabled with features.

 ### General